 IBM also offer online courses in AI and related topics under the cognitiveclass.ai brand, again using their own cloud services:

 I’m not sure where this sits in the greater scheme of things when it comes to OU courses, but there are precedents of us having wrapped vendor training courses from IBM and Cisco with additional academic credit…

 PS As well as the online services offered by Microsoft, IBM, Amazon, Google, etc, I also note what may be fumblings towards a market in pretrained models in the form of pretrained.ml:

-The unwary use of third party models – and the biases they incorporate, is something we may need to be start concerned about sooner rather than later (for example, MIT Technology Review: Forget Killer Robots—Bias Is the Real AI Danger.
+The unwary use of third party models – and the biases they incorporate, is something we may need to start to be a bit more concerned about sooner rather than later (for example, MIT Technology Review: Forget Killer Robots—Bias Is the Real AI Danger).